grasael/Paint-with-Piu-Piu/README.md

-# termProject for 15-112: Fundamentals of Programming
+# Term Project for 15-112: Fundamentals of Programming
 # readme

 Description:
-My project is called Paint with Piupiu, and the user will be able to draw and create images on their canvas.
-Paint with Piupiu will be able to switch between different colors, use freedraw, draw different shapes, erase, open existing paint files, save the canvas, and score the painting.
+My project, Paint with Piu Piu, allows users to draw and create images on a digital canvas.
+Users can switch between various colors, use freehand drawing, create different shapes, erase parts of their artwork, open existing paint files, save their canvas, and receive a score for their painting.

 Run:
 Use control + B to run the program (Windows).
 After saving, there will be a